Solar panels are complicated, but efficiency & warranties aren't!

 However, there's a simpler way to navigate the data, because here's what it boils down to - every manufacturer is chasing the same thing — more efficiency, reliability, and less long term degradation.

 HJT, shingle cells, bi-facial, ABC… these are all different tricks of the trade to squeeze out a little more power per square metre.
-And unless you really want to impress people at BBQs, you don’t need to memorise the acronyms!
+But unless you really want to impress bore people at BBQs, you don’t need to understand all the different types of tech employed in the race to efficiency.

 Industry wide changes in technology mark industry wide leaps in efficiency and degradation gains (or losses 🤔) .